Find Trade Colleges

 $38,362 Average Tuition & Fees

-University of Illinois at Urbana-Champaign came in at #9 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools in Illinois ranking.
+With a ranking of #9, University of Illinois at Urbana-Champaign did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
 UIUC is a large public school situated in Champaign, Illinois.
 It awarded 9,150 bachelor’s degrees in 2021-2022.

 #10